kubealex/rh1-eda-ocpvirt/README.md

 We will simulate the CPU saturation VM event in the VM that is now running in OCP Virtualization, where we previously installed the Dynatrace agent.
 When the CPU usage reaches 100%, Dynatrace will generate a Problem reporting the issue, we will then use the API polling of the Event Driven Automation Source for Dynatrace to intercept the problem and react accordingly.

-To generate the issue we can use the template **[EDA][Dynatrace] Saturate VM CPU**, that will levarage openssl command to saturate the CPU of the VM.
+To generate the issue we can use the template **[EDA][Dynatrace] Saturate VM CPU**, which will leverage openssl command to saturate the CPU of the VM.

 #### Reaction to the anomaly

-After triggering the notification, EDA will anlalyze and enrich the information coming from Dynatrace, opening a Service Now request, resolve the issue and then proceed with the resolution of the Service Now ticket.
+After triggering the notification, EDA will analyze and enrich the information coming from Dynatrace, open a Service Now request, resolve the issue and then proceed with the resolution of the Service Now ticket.

 ## Configuration